fbpx

 1. Playing shop

-Designate a corner of your backyard for an imaginary shop, with a makeshift counter, such as a seat, step or tree stump.
-Help your kids collect items, such as stones, sticks and grasses, to display for sale, and take turns to be shopkeepers and customers.
+Designate a corner of your backyard for an imaginary shop, with a makeshift counter, such as a seat, step, or tree stump.
+Help your kids collect items, such as stones, sticks, and grasses, to display for sale and take turns being shopkeepers and customers.
 Money can be improvised, say with gravel pebbles, but check the prices before you buy (that big stick could be expensive!).

 1. Playing “Dead Lions